Masters

 Brian Hunt, Jeffery Hull, and other modern scholars bring to life the

-words and fighting techniques of the masters of long ago.
+words and fighting techniques of these experts of long ago.

-This rediscovery of combat skills that have been proven over the centuries
+civilization that have been proven over the centuries will breathe new

-will breathe new life into the study of Medieval and Renaissance martial
+life into the study and modern revival of Medieval and Renaissance

-arts and preserve this knowledge for generations to come.
+martial arts and preserve this forgotten knowledge for generations to

 Contents: